 When non-medical expenses or medical costs for other comorbidities are included, the true cost of hearing loss is estimated to be €213 billion.

-In Western Europe the primary cause of years lost to disability is untreated hearing loss (Davis, 2016).
-In fact, hearing loss is associated with increased use of hospital and social care services, as well as:
+In Western Europe, the primary cause of years lost to disability is untreated hearing loss (Davis, 2016).
+Besides increased costs in specialist educational costs, reduced earning potential, and double unemployment rate, hearing loss is associated with increased use of hospital, assisted living, and social care services, as well as:

 - Cognitive decline

 - Social isolation